-In 2019 we commenced an annual modern slavery risk assessment of global suppliers managed through MSI’s centralised Global Supply Chain team who source the material pharmaceutical and contraceptive products required by MSI’s county programmes.
-We analysed the geographic location of our suppliers against the Global Slavery Index’s regional vulnerability score and International Trade Union Confederation Global Rights Index to determine which of our suppliers are in higher risk locations.
+Every two years we conduct a modern slavery risk assessment of global suppliers managed through MSI’s centralised Global Supply Chain team who source the material pharmaceutical and contraceptive products required by MSI’s county programmes.
+During this exercise we analyse the geographic location of our suppliers against the Global Slavery Index’s regional vulnerability score and International Trade Union Confederation Global Rights Index to determine which of our suppliers are in higher risk locations.
 Our suppliers and/or manufacturers are primarily based in high-risk areas.
 MSI is committed to working with those that value both the quality of their product and their people, and this is supported by visits to supplier premises.

-The Anti-Slavery Policy have been disseminated and is posted on the global intranet.
-Managers are also required to ensure that their team members adhere to the Code of Conduct which includes the principles of the Anti-Slavery Policy.
+The Anti-Slavery Policy have been disseminated and is posted on the global Managers are also required to ensure that their team members adhere to the Code of Conduct which includes principles from the Anti-Slavery Policy.

-All UK staff do some form of training on modern slavery through e-modules.
-We also deliver training to MSI employees working in human resources and procurement in country programmes, due to the higher risks of modern slavery in those areas.
-Marie Stopes UK (which is the entity operating MSI healthcare clinics in the UK) also requires staff in relevant roles to undertake advanced levels of safeguarding training which incorporates issues raised by modern slavery.
+All UK head office staff for international operations do training on modern slavery through e-modules.
+During 2021, we are developing a global e-module which all international staff will be required to complete.
+MSI Reproductive Choices UK (which is the entity operating MSI healthcare clinics in the UK) also requires staff in relevant roles to undertake advanced levels of safeguarding training which incorporates issues raised by modern

-The aim of MSI’s training is to raise awareness of modern slavery and the risks and to equip staff on how to consider modern slavery in procurement practices, recognise signs of modern slavery and how to report suspicions of modern slavery.
+The aim of MSI’s training is to raise awareness of modern slavery and the risks and to equip staff on how to consider modern slavery in procurement and recruitment practices, recognise signs of modern slavery and know how to report suspicions of modern

 This Statement is reviewed by the Trustees annually and updated as appropriate.

-Chair of the Trustees of Marie Stopes International
+Chair of the Trustees of MSI Reproductive Choices